Braves vs. Rockies Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Ryan McMahon and others are listed when the Atlanta Braves host the Colorado Rockies at Truist Park on Friday (first pitch at 7:20 PM ET).
+Ronald Acuna Jr. and Ryan McMahon are two of the players with prop bets on the table when the Atlanta Braves and the Colorado Rockies square off at Truist Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!